-(Working Together to Safeguard Children 2015)
+(Working Together to Safeguard Children 2018)

-All staff follows the schools procedures which are consistent with 'Working Together to Safeguard Children 2015' and Keeping Children Safe in Education 2016)
+All staff follow the schools procedures which are consistent with 'Working Together to Safeguard Children 2018' and Keeping Children Safe in Education 2019)

 It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 All staff, however, have a duty to recognise concerns and maintain an open mind.
-Accordingly all concerns regarding the welfare of pupils will be recorded and discussed with the designated senior person with responsibility for child protection (or another senior member of staff in the absence of the designated person) prior to any discussion with parents.
+Accordingly, all concerns regarding the welfare of pupils will be recorded and discussed with a member of safeguarding team prior to any discussion with parents.
+This discussion would then take place if appropriate or we are advised by Local Authority to do so.